 In the amicus brief that it filed with the Supreme Court in February 2021, the Society for Corporate Governance argued that not only would such an outcome have “a severe chilling effect on companies’ willingness to make public statements,” if affirmed, the Second Circuit’s decision “will have the practical effect of discouraging public companies from making positive or aspirational public statements of principle on important internal and external issues,” including “sustainability, the environment, diversity, sexual harassment, worker safety amidst the Covid-19 pandemic, and other issues of pressing social concern.”

 “On the other side,” CNBC reported in March, “financial transparency groups have argued that Goldman should be held accountable” for the statements, as holding otherwise “would let companies off the leash, ushering in a wide range of misleading behavior that could materially harm U.S. investors.”

-While the ultimate outcome in the Goldman case is not yet known (a decision is expected before July), and while these cases technically lie outside of the bounds of fashion and luxury, the takeaways apply across the board.
-For instance, the Bracewell attorneys assert that “if the Supreme Court affirms the Second Circuit’s decision” to enable the case to proceed as a class action of all the purchasers of Goldman stock between February 2007 and June 2010 on the basis of Goldman’s relatively general, aspirational statements, that could have a significant impact.
+While the ultimate outcome in the Goldman case is not yet known, and while these cases technically lie outside of the bounds of the fashion and luxury goods industries, the takeaways apply across the board.
+For instance, the Bracewell attorneys assert that “if the Supreme Court affirms the Second Circuit’s decision” to enable the case to proceed as a class action of all the purchasers of Goldman stock between February 2007 and June 2010 on the basis of Goldman’s relatively general, aspirational statements, that could have a significant impact for ESG advertisers and for other potential ESG lawsuits going forward.
 In short, “Companies that issue generalized disclosures concerning ESG issues could be vulnerable to the risk of expensive shareholder-driven litigation.”